lfe/blog/src/_posts/2014-12-14-1645-lutil-050-composition-predicates-core.md

 This set of changes (and examples) is the most tame of the bunch. lutil has implemented several predicates of the form ``name?`` for the past while.

-While project have started to rely upon these more heavily, it seemed prudent to provide them in include-form (thus alleviating developers having to use the full ``mod:fun`` syntax or from complicated and hard-to-maintain special imports).
+As projects have started to rely upon these more heavily, it seemed prudent to provide the increasingly-more-used predicates in include-form (thus alleviating developers having to use the full ``mod:fun`` syntax or from complicated and hard-to-maintain special imports).

 Here's a quick way of seeing which predicates are supported: